 Let’s look at engagement.
-If you held an “all hands” meeting and asked about a particular contact, I’m sure you’d find out a number of things: what time of day the person prefers to be contacted, whether getting in touch via Twitter is considered an asset or an abuse, and whether the prospect of attending a Premier League football game would be greeted with a “Yeah!” or a yawn.
+If you held an “all hands” meeting and asked about a particular contact, I’m sure you’d find out a number of things: what time of day the person prefers to be contacted, whether getting in touch via Twitter is considered an asset or an abuse, and whether the prospect of attending a baseball game would be greeted with a “Yeah!” or a yawn.
 But it’s unlikely that any single employee tasked would know all the above.
 And how do you stop four different teams emailing the same key contact on the same day about different stories?

 Similarly, creating a media list is a weekly occurrence – at least – in any large agency.
 Typically, you might ask a junior employee who had previously worked on a similar account to work on this project.
 Assuming this employee is in the office and has the time, he or she might take half a day to pull some names from FeaturesExec, run a Factiva search, and draw on personal experience to get it done.
 But chances are that key nuggets of data that colleagues elsewhere in the office have gathered – nuggets that might make a real difference to the outcome – won’t be included.